-Usage: To specify the type of connection in a Frame Relay, Connection, or X.25 profile, specify one of these values:
+Usage: To specify the type of connection in a Frame Relay, or Connection profile, specify one of these values:

-- Nailed (a link that consists of nailed-up channels) This is the default for Frame Relay and X.25 profiles.
-You must specify which nailed channels to use in the Group or Nailed Grp parameter. - Switched (a link that consists of switched channels) This is the default in a Connection profile. - Nailed/MPP (nailed channels that may be augmented with switched channels if bandwidth is needed during an MP+ call)
+Nailed (a link that consists of nailed-up channels)

+This is the default for Frame Relay profiles.
+You must specify which nailed channels to use in the Group or Nailed Grp parameter.

+Switched (a link that consists of switched channels)

+This is the default in a Connection profile.

+Nailed/MPP (nailed channels that may be augmented with switched channels if bandwidth is needed during an MP+ call)